frictionlessdata/frictionless-py/docs/tutorials/schemes/buffer-tutorial.md

 sidebar_label: Buffer
 ---

-Frictionless supports reading bytes loaded into from memory.
+Frictionless supports reading bytes loaded from memory.

 ## Reading Buffer Data

-You can read Buffer Data using `Package/Resource` or `Table` API, for example:
+You can read Buffer Data using the `Package/Resource` or `Table` [API](/docs/references/api-reference), for example:

 ```python title="Python"
 from frictionless import Resource